100% Verified Properties

 Conduct an Official Land Search

-Visit the lands office or instruct your advocate to confirm ownership, parcel size, and any encumbrances.
+Visit the lands office or instruct your advocate to confirm ownership, parcel size, and any encumbrances (charges, caveats, or court orders).
 Cost is minimal but crucial.
+Never trust a search printed by the seller.

 2